kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.

+The priority header is an end-to-end signal of the request priority from the client or the response priority from the server.

 Unknown parameters MUST be ignored.